simonw/datasette/docs/internals.rst

 ``permissions`` - list
     A list of permissions to check.
 Each permission in that list can be a string ``action`` name or a 2-tuple of ``(action, resource)``.

-This method allows multiple permissions to be checked at onced.
+This method allows multiple permissions to be checked at once.
 It raises a ``datasette.Forbidden`` exception if any of the checks are denied before one of them is explicitly granted.

 This is useful when you need to check multiple permissions at once.
 For example, an actor should be able to view a table if either one of the following checks returns ``True`` or not a single one of them returns ``False``: